AxonIQ/reference-guide/part3/command-dispatching.md

 > **Note**
 >
-> The Spring Cloud Connector specific components for the `DistributedCommandBus` can be found in the `axon-distributed-commandbus-jgroups` module.
+> The Spring Cloud Connector specific components for the `DistributedCommandBus` can be found in the `axon-distributed-commandbus-springcloud` module.

 The `SpringCloudCommandRouter` has to be created by providing the following: